 Cyber Valley Research Group

 An independent research group led by Dr. Tian Qiu in the initiative of Cyber Valley, which is Europe’s largest research consortium in the field of artificial intelligence with partners from science and industry.
-The group's research focuses on developing augmented reality organ phantom and big data sensing and modelling for biomedical applications.
+The group's research focuses on developing augmented reality organ phantom for big data sensing and modelling, as well as robotics at small scales for biomedical applications.

 A list of current and recent funding sources